 What’s good for the trail is also good for the deck, at least when it comes to Timberland’s signature boat shoe.
 You can depend on the durability and stability that come from these cool boat shoes.

 Rockport insists that the perfect shoe doesn’t exist but that they’ll try damn hard to create the first one.
-That’s part of the reason why they’ve been the favorite choice of shoe lovers since 1971, when they became one of the first companies to incorporate athletic-shoe technology into casual and dress shoes.
+That’s part of the reason why they’ve been the favorite choice of shoe lovers since 1971, when they became one of the first companies to incorporate athletic shoe technology into casual and dress shoes.

 Another reason is the lightweight comfort that Rockport’s casual shoes all share, including their Men’s Perth Boat Shoes.
 The latter is suitable for a variety of occasions and terrains.
-They also look good thanks to a nautical flair that includes a leather upper with decorative side lacing.
+They also look good, thanks to a nautical flair that includes a leather upper with decorative side lacing.

 The Perth’s textured rubber soles provide traction and easy navigation, while the dark brown leather upper provides a nice contrast to the shoe’s brass eyelets.
-You can wear them with just about any choice of casual clothing, whether its jeans, chinos, or shorts.
+You can wear them with just about any choice of casual clothing, whether that’s jeans, chinos, or shorts.

 - Feature Rockport’s signature comfort

 - Excellent traction